deep-thought-labs/infinite/README.md

-# Infinite Improbability Chain
+# Infinite Improbability Drive

+> *"Governments of the Industrial World, you weary giants of flesh and steel — we are building the infrastructure you cannot control."*

 **Part of Infinite Drive** — A cypherpunk nation in cyberspace.
 Powered by improbability.

-> Infinite Drive is the complete ecosystem: **Infinite Improbability Chain** and **Drive**, the infrastructure management client.
+> Infinite Drive is the complete ecosystem: **Infinite Improbability Drive** and **Drive**, the infrastructure management client.
 Part of **Project 42**.
 Developed by [Deep Thought Labs](https://deep-thought.computer).

-> *"Governments of the Industrial World, you weary giants of flesh and steel — we are building the infrastructure you cannot control."*

 ---